 Your Costs Can Add Up Fast

-Listing your house in Southern California can come with a number of expenses home sellers aren’t always prepared for.
+Listing your house in Greater Los Angeles can come with a number of expenses home sellers aren’t always prepared for.
 Aside from the extra marketing mentioned above, sellers can find themselves paying for repair costs, staging, cleaning, closing costs, and expensive commissions when the house sells.
 There are holding costs including taxes, insurance, utility bills, and routine maintenance to factor in.
-Before you hire an agent to help you sell your house in Southern California, you should become aware of what you may have to potentially spend in order to get the price your after.
+Before you hire an agent to help you sell your house in Greater Los Angeles, you should become aware of what you may have to potentially spend in order to get the price your after.
 When you run the numbers, you may find that hiring an agent isn’t worth it.